barionleg/cesium.wiki.gs/Streaming-Terrain-Details.md

 * Polygons on terrain - probably shadow volumes
 * Polylines on terrain - perhaps see if we can use our [SIGGRAPH work](http://blogs.agi.com/agi/2011/04/25/a-screen-space-approach-to-rendering-polylines-on-terrain/) without a geometry shader.
 * Billboards that do not partially sink under terrain.

-## Architecture

-This section is a work in progress, even more so than the rest of this page!

-#### CentralBody

-* Primarily responsible for the rendering of terrain and imagery.
-Delegates various parts of the process to other types listed here.

-#### TilingScheme

-* Defines the shape of the quadtree.
-For example, tiles may be web-mercator-aligned or geographic/WGS84 aligned.
-* Creates quadtree tiles on demand.
-* Transforms tile coordinates (x, y, level) to world extent.

-#### TerrainProvider

-* Async-oriented, loading is throttled.
-* Creates surface geometry (terrain) for a given tile by tessellating an ellipsoid or height map, or by downloading a mesh.
-Fills in the Tile provided to it.
-Texture coordinates are included in the mesh.
-* Has a TilingScheme.

-#### Tile

-* A node in the quadtree.
-* Has tile coordinates, x, y, and level.
-* Defines the geometric shape of the terrain surface using a mesh or vertex array, plus a "center" for RTC rendering.
-* Knows its bounding volume (sphere?), occludee point for horizon culling, and geometric error.
-* Doesn't _do_ anything, really.
-Just holds data.

-#### ImageryProvider

-* Async-oriented, loading is throttled.
-* Adds one or more `TileImagery` instances to the Tile provided to it.

-#### ImageryLayer

-#### TileImagery

-* The imagery associated with a single tile.
-* Knows its load pipeline state, load fail count, etc.
-* Represents exactly one texture and one texture matrix.

-### Process of creating new tiles

-The code that does this probably lives in `CentralBody`.

-1. Ask `TilingScheme` to create new tile(s).
-They are initially empty.
-2. Ask `TerrainProvider` to fill each tile with the tile mesh, bounding volume, geometric error, etc.  This happens asynchronously.
-3. Ask each `ImageryProvider` to fill each tile with a texture representing this tile's imagery from the imagery provider.
-This happens asynchronously.

-To be decided: When terrain and imagery tiles are not aligned, is each imagery tile that applies to a terrain tile a separate texture with a separate texture matrix?
-Or do we render imagery tiles to a FBO attached to a texture that _is_ aligned with the terrain tile?

-### Process of rendering terrain and imagery

 ## Resources